GrammaTech/ddisasm/README.md

 - Normally CMake will find GTIRB automatically, but if it does not you can pass `-Dgtirb_DIR=<path-to-gtirb-build>`.

-- By default ddisasm will download a copy of the boost libraries that it uses.
-If you want to use your local boost installation, use the
- flag: `-DDDISASM_USE_SYSTEM_BOOST=on`

 - ddisasm can make use of GTIRB in static library form (instead of shared library form, the default) if you use the flag